wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 You now have a single level of your building digitised!
 If you have more floor plans for your building, simply repeat the above steps for each level.

-> ## Note
-> It's often useful to examine the exported json, but QGIS exports unformatted json which makes it tough to read due to the lack of indenting.
+> :information_source: It's often useful to examine the exported json, but QGIS exports unformatted json which makes it tough to read due to the lack of indenting.

 This is entirely optional, but if you wish to re-format your GeoJSON files, you can paste them into [jsonlint](http://jsonlint.com) or run a single command from a terminal (this assumes python is installed and in your path):